 On this page

 Our research focuses on three main topics: ciliogenesis, parasitology, and membrane trafficking.
 Cilia and flagella are conserved organelles in most eukaryotes, which have attracted much attention in recent years because of their role in the transduction of extracellular signals and their association with an expanding number of human disorders.
 We have also been working on multiple large cytoskeletal protein complexes in human parasites including Trypanosoma brucei, Toxoplasma gondii, and Plasmodium.
 Membrane trafficking has been a long-lasting interest of us, for which we have focused mainly on vesicle targeting and membrane fusion.

 The approaches we use to address the scientific questions include molecular biology, biochemistry, biophysics, structural biology, etc. We employ the three state-of-the-art structural study methods, X-ray crystallography, NMR spectroscopy and electron microscopy (EM), to determine 3D structures of target biological macromolecules.
 We also routinely use homology modeling, small angle X-ray scattering (SAXS), static/dynamic light scattering (SLS/DLS), circular dichroism (CD), isothermal titration calorimetry (ITC), and many other techniques in our studies.
 Our structural studies are often coupled with site-directed mutagenesis, in vitro biochemical experiments, and in vivo assays to validate our mechanistic hypotheses.

 Gang Dong studied plant pathology in college and biophysics as a master’s student.
 After obtaining his PhD degree in 2002 from the University of Texas at Austin, he moved to work with Prof. Karin M. Reinisch at the Yale School of Medicine as a postdoc fellow working on membrane trafficking and antigen presentation.
-He was recruited to the Medical University of Vienna in 2008 to set up his own research group and appointed as the Head of the Department of Molecular Biology in August 2021.
+He was recruited to the Medical University of Vienna in 2008 to set up his own research group and appointed as the Head of the Division of Molecular Biology in August 2021.